majabojarska/blog/content/devlog/_index.md

 ## 2025-07-28

 Figuring out how to properly drive the motor and detect axis rotation increments.
-Will need to add more modwires, since the motor definitely was connected to underside pins of the [WBR3](https://developer.tuya.com/en/docs/iot/wbr3-module-datasheet?id=K9dujs2k5nriy), which the [ESP-12E](https://www.snapeda.com/parts/ESP8266-12E/ESP-12E/AI-Thinker/datasheet/) does not have.
+Will need to add more modwires, since the motor was definitely connected to the underside pins of the [WBR3](https://developer.tuya.com/en/docs/iot/wbr3-module-datasheet?id=K9dujs2k5nriy), which the [ESP-12E](https://www.snapeda.com/parts/ESP8266-12E/ESP-12E/AI-Thinker/datasheet/) does not have.

 {{ image(src="img/devlog/2025-07-28-plaf101-motor-driver.webp", alt="ESPHome logs screenshot depicting button binary sensor events", position="center") }}